 We are sponsored by the Southwestern VT Council on Aging (SVCOA).
 We serve Bennington, Windham, and Windsor Counties.
 We are 1 of 4 RSVP programs covering Vermont.
 Each RSVP program is independent of one another, and housed with their own sponsor agency.
 We work closely together to provide similar programs that make the biggest impact in our areas.

-When you join RSVP, you're joining a group of 386 people that volunteer in Southern VT.
+When you join GMRSVP, you're joining a group of 386 people that volunteer in Southern VT.
 We partner with over 75 nonprofit stations.
 We provide annual recognition and social events for volunteers.
 We issue a bi-monthly newsletter in each county.
-We help support nonprofits with background checks and liability insurance for RSVP volunteers.
+We help support nonprofits with background checks and liability insurance for GMRSVP volunteers.

 New Look; Same Mission